michaelgraif/MN-Driving-Test-Quiz/README.md

 ## Cost Considerations

 Using OpenAI's API incurs costs based on token usage.
 This uses gpt5-mini which is adequate for these purposes.
-See pricing details fro OpenAI.
+See pricing details from OpenAI.

 ## Future Enhancements